Frequently Asked Questions

 Are all schemes visited?

 Where possible, projects are visited by our assessors during September and October as part of the fist stage assessment process.
-However, for international entries and in some areas of the UK where schemes are remote (or no local assessment team is available), we do conduct a thorough desk assessment of these projects with members of our National Panel in leiu of the assessment visit.
+However, for international entries and in some areas of the UK where schemes are remote (or no local assessment team is available), a thorough desk assessment of these projects by members of our National Panel in will be conducted in leiu of the assessment visit.
+For International Civic Trust Awards entries, the applicant must also submit two citations from locally accredited community or local authority organisations outlining their support of the project.
+Clear drawings and photographs showing the context and before and after images are also essential.

 When do we hear if we’ve been short listed?